Ad implementation policies

 If a site is in compliance with our program policies and the company or owner of the site has given you permission to display ads on their site, you may place your ad code on the same page as the other publisher's ad code.
 You will, however, need to contact your web hosting company or the owner of the site to obtain permission to display ads on their site.
 Additionally, you will only be credited for clicks and impressions on the ad units associated with your account.

-Keep in mind that a maximum of three ad units, three link units, and two search boxes may be placed on one page.
-In addition, note that every publisher is responsible for the content of a site on which their ad code is placed.
+Keep in mind that every publisher is responsible for the content of a site on which their ad code is placed.
 If a site is found in violation of our policies, we will notify any publisher(s) whose ad code is on the site.

 You are welcome to place AdSense on any page which complies with our program policies, including hosted sites.
 However, note that in order to use AdSense, you might need to have access to your site's HTML source code.
 It is also your responsibility to check with your host and determine if using AdSense is a violation of their terms of service.

 When a site displays someone else's site within a frame or window, this is considered framing content.
 Placing Google ads on such pages is strictly prohibited.